Tennessee State Museum modern round building with tall columns, glass facade, trees, and reflecting water fountain.

 Tennessee State Museum Offers Robust Calendar of Free Events

 There’s always something going on at the museum, both recurring and special events – and they are all free!
-Some of those include children’s story time, arts and crafts activities, museum highlight tours, author sessions in conjunction with the Southern Festival of Books, speakers and lunch and learn sessions.
+Some of those include children’s story time, themed holiday events like Haunted Museum, highlight tours, author sessions in conjunction with the Southern Festival of Books, speakers and lunch and learn sessions.
+This year is sure to include plenty of America 250-themed events as well, including a big celebration for Tennessee Statehood Day around June 1, 2026.
 Check the calendar of events for more information.

 In addition, the museum hosts field trips and virtual field trips for schoolchildren from across the state.
 A program called Tennessee Traveling Trunks allows teachers to bring history to life in their classrooms.
 The trunks, covering topics such as Mississippi mound builders and the Civil Rights Movement, are shipped out free from the museum.
 Filled with real and reproduction artifacts, portraits, paintings, books, music CDs, DVDs and more, the trunks allow teachers to tap new and creative ways to experience social studies in their classrooms.